eddLai/Exoskeleton-Control-Note/Experiment-free exoskeleton assistance via learning in simulation Note.md

 - substantial labour and time required
 - Human-in-the-loop optimization [8]

-Goal of NN is decoupling the measurable states (that is, wearable sensor inputs) and unmeasurable states (for example, human joint moments and muscle activations)
+*"Goal of NN is decoupling the measurable states (that is, wearable sensor inputs) and unmeasurable states (for example, human joint moments and muscle activations) "*
 - 虛擬
 	- 10s的個人mocap kinematic trajectory data
 	- dynamics-aware components of our approach incorporate a 50 d.f.full-body musculoskeletal model with 208 skeletal muscles of lower and upper limbs